Goshido/android-vulkan/docs/proper-ui.md

 ## <a id="gpu">_GPU_ implementation</a>

 There are three ways to use this fancy surface in runtime: exact runtime analytic solution, approximate iterative solution, precomputed _LUT_.
+Computations must be done with `float16_t` precision to be as fast as possible.
 All three solutions share common math about cubic _Bezier_ curve:

 $$
 P=(1-t)^3P_0+3(1-t)^2P_1t+3(1-t)P_2t^2+P_3t^3